Everybody wants to be a… cat cafe host.

 The Cafe Meow

 The Cafe Meow is a strong advocate of local businesses and partnerships.
-The majority of the featured cats will come from local shelters and are available for adoption.
-Coffee and teas being sipped will be organic and provided by local vendors, such as Bootstrap Coffee Roasters.
+The majority of the featured cats come from local shelters and are available for adoption.
+Coffee and teas sipped are organic and provided by local vendors, such as Bootstrap Coffee Roasters.
 Cat themed works by local artists will be also showcased.

 Though they’ve received a flood of applicants throughout their journey to launch, there is still a form open for a Cat Cafe Host/Barista.

 Basic requirements include: